ftjuh/I2Cwrapper/README.md

 ## Additional features

    - Up to two **end stop switches** can be defined for each stepper.
 If enabled and the stepper runs into one of them, it will make the state machine (and the stepper motor) stop.
 Of course, this is most useful in combination with AccelStepperI2C::runSpeedState() for homing and calibration tasks at startup.
 See [Interrupt_Endstop.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Interrupt_Endstop/Interrupt_Endstop.ino) example for a use case.
    - An **interrupt pin** can be defined which informs the master that the state machine's state has changed.
 Currently, this will happen when a set target has been reached or when an endstop switch was triggered.
+See [Interrupt_Endstop.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Interrupt_Endstop/Interrupt_Endstop.ino) example for a use case.
    - The **slave's I2C address** (default: 0x8) can be permanently changed without recompiling the firmware.
    - I2C transmission **error checking** is available and recommended in critical situations (see [Error handling](#error-handling)).
-   - **Speed diagnostics** are available (see [Performance and diagnostics](performance-and-diagnostics)).
+   - **Speed diagnostics** are available (see [Performance and diagnostics](#performance-and-diagnostics)).
-   - **Servo support** is available (see above).
+   - **Servo support** is available (see above and the [Servo_sweep.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Servo_Sweep/Servo_Sweep.ino) and [Stepper_and_Servo_together.ino](https://github.com/ftjuh/AccelStepperI2C/blob/master/AccelStepperI2C/examples/Stepper_and_Servo_together/Stepper_and_Servo_together.ino) examples).
 Can be disabled at compile time.
+   - The project has grown into a **framework** which could easily be extended to provide other additional slave capabilities like driving DC motors or using remote pins (I/O extender like) in the future.

 ## Restrictions